-10. 6 on ground floor in annexes, 1 in grounds.
+10. 6 on ground floor in annexes, 1 in shepherd’s hut in grounds.

-lounge/TV room, hall/breakfast room, free Wi-Fi, in-room TV (Freeview), 1-acre garden (stream, coarse fishing), farm shop.
+lounge/TV room, Great Hall/breakfast room, free Wi-Fi, in-room TV (Freeview), 1-acre garden (stream, coarse fishing), farm shop/café.

 all ages welcomed.